 Social media platforms like Instagram, Pinterest, and Facebook have long been used by brands to sell their products.
 Social commerce has become a new retail avenue for brands and this trend is only going to get stronger.

 Social commerce is well on its way to becoming a mainstream retail channel on par with other mediums like websites and offline stores.
 This trend will strengthen further with more and more social networks introducing pro-selling features like shoppable posts.

 From shoppable posts to Instagram Storefronts, social networks are continuously evolving to become retail platforms.
 Brands and marketers will leverage these and incorporate social commerce in their sales strategies.

-Video Content Will Dominate
+Social Media Trend #5 - Video Content Will Dominate

 Video content is one of the most engaging forms of content and will soon dominate the social media a clear winner over all other types of content.
 Whether it is short-form videos like those popular on TikTok or Stories or long-form content on YouTube, videos are the future of social media content.

 According to a Cisco study, by 2022, 82% of all online content will be video content.
 This clearly shows how important it is to start utilising video content to stay relevant in the social media domain.